csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+Our project is to build a plug-in to an already existing product to help calculate the distance between any two given rooms in a hospital wing.

+The problem presented to us is that nurses in hospital have a perceived increased workload based off how much they are required for their job.
+This in turn may increase stress which may lower the quality of work effecting the patients, so our job is to help minimize the amount of traveling a nurse is required to do on a given work day to aid in preventing this work exhaust from happening.

+This will be a plug-in to an already existing web based software that the hospital administrator/interns are currently using.
+Since the hospital administrator is responsible for handling the nurses schedules, the most common use case would be to calculate the distances between any two room in the nurses' schedules.
+In terms of interns, in case distances are not yet collected for a given sect in the hospital, it is their job to find and said distance and input it into the system.

 #### Q2: Who are your target users?